“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 Apparently, No One is a Mormon

-Chris opens his argument with immediate disdain for those who reject The Church of Jesus Christ of Latter-day Saints but still identify as Mormon.
-To dismiss those who identify as culturally Mormon, Chris sets up his first of many strawman arguments: the notion that those who identify as culturally Mormon are claiming Mormon identity as an ethnicity based primarily on ancestry or birth geography.
-He attempts to support this by kvetching the tendency among many disaffected Mormons to cite their “Latter-day Saint bona fides” when discussing their critiques of the church or reasons for no longer practicing the faith.
+Chris opens his argument with immediate disdain for those who still identify as culturally Mormon whilst rejecting The Church of Jesus Christ of Latter-day Saints.
+He then presents the first of many strawman arguments: the notion that those who identify as culturally Mormon are claiming an ethnicity based principally on ancestry and birth geography.
+He supports this by kvetching about the tendency among many disaffected Mormons to cite their “Latter-day Saint bona fides” when discussing their critiques of the church or reasons for no longer practicing the faith.

-The tendency why this exists is lost on Chris.
-ExMormons are used to being dismissed as never having been truly converted to begin with, and so they often compensate by reciting a list of cultural markers demonstrating the degree of their former commitment.
-That’s right, the very gatekeeping of Mormon identity weaponized by folks like Chris against exMormons is responsible for the credential-listing that he complains about.
-For his part, Chris spins this into something else entirely—an assertion that cultural Mormon identity is fundamentally about ancestry.
+Why this the tendency exists is lost on Chris.
+ExMormons are accustomed to being dismissed as never having been truly converted to begin with, and so they often compensate by reciting a list of cultural markers demonstrating the degree of their former commitment.
+Ironically, the very gatekeeping of Mormon identity weaponized against exMormons by folks like Chris is responsible for the credential-listing tendency that he complains about.
+Notwithstanding, Chris spins this into something else entirely—an assertion that cultural Mormon identity is fundamentally about ancestry.

-This is an oversimplification of the notion of culture or even ethnicity that seems either to be an intentional rhetorical device or a reflection of profound ignorance.
-First off, ethnicity as a concept is far broader than shared ancestry, which can be a component but is not a necessary one.
+This is oversimplification of the concepts of culture and ethnicity seem to be either an intentional rhetorical device or a reflection of profound ignorance.
+First off, ethnicity is a concept far broader than shared ancestry, which may be a component but is not a necessary one.
 Rather, ethnicity is determined by a collection of many factors, including shared language, traditions, society, religious background, or other elements of culture.
 In communities that practice rigid endogamy (in-group marriage), shared ancestry may be a prominent feature.
-But it is not the only feature and not even a primary one.
+But it is not the only feature, nor even a primary one.

 Moreover, when someone describes themself as ethnically Mormon, they almost always mean culturally Mormon.
-While they may indeed have a multiple generations of Mormon ancestors, that link is secondary to their personal lived experience within Mormon communities.
+Although they may indeed have a multiple generations of Mormon ancestors, that ancestral link is far less important than their personal lived experience within Mormon communities.
 Someone is no less culturally Mormon if their parents were converts than if their ancestors converted in the 1830s.
 As someone with a parent in each category, I can attest that neither is more Mormon than the other.

 I do not care what they believe,